-"But parental involvement is key to reducing teen crashes and fatalities," said NCSO Traffic Unit J.L.
+“Parental involvement is key to reducing teen crashes and fatalities,” said Traffic Unit Corporal J.L.
 Redlinger.
-"Teens want the practice time so they can get their license, but need to know how to communicate with their nervous parents."
+“Teens want the practice time so they can get their license, but need to know how to communicate with their nervous parents.”

 The course will:

 - Help parents and guardians become more aware of their own driving behaviors;

 - Teach parents and guardians how to help their teens become safe drivers;